How to Design Kitchens and Bathrooms Using Mexican Talavera Tile

-After looking at all the beautiful tiles available, you may think that the greatest disadvantage of Talavera tiles is too many choices.
+After looking at all the varieties available, you may think that the greatest disadvantage is too many choices.
 Many of these tiles can be found at different manufacturers and represent patterns which have been made for centuries.
 Other patterns are more recent innovations.
-Your tile installer, contractor, interior designer, Talavera tile manufacturer or best friend might be a source of inspiration.
-Check out these videos as well.
-However, one of the best features of Talavera tile is the chance to create your own artwork by combining the tiles in your own design.
+Your installer, contractor, interior designer, manufacturer or best friend might be a source of inspiration.
+Check out my videos as well.
+However, one of the best features of this design choice is the chance to create your own artwork by combining the tiles in your own design.
 Here are some ideas:

 Talavera Pros and Cons

 best for Latin or Mediterranean homes

 not easy to find in larger home stores